VCArduinoClub/InoArduino-Notes/InoArduino/Logistics Team.md

 	- Networking is necessary to find outreach locations
 - ### Current Tasks:
 	- [ ] Fundraising for purchasing more electronic kits
-	- [ ] Creating Bill of Materials for parts
+	- [ ] Creating Bill of Materials for updated parts
 	- [ ] Contacting outreach locations

 See [[Logistic Improvements]].